What is cystography?

 uses X-rays.
 They may be X-ray pictures or fluoroscopy, a kind of X-ray "movie."

-During cystography, the healthcare provider will inject insert a thin tube called
+During cystography, the healthcare provider will insert a thin tube called a urinary

-a urinary catheter and put contrast dye into your bladder.
-The contrast dye will let
+catheter and inject contrast dye into your bladder.
+The contrast dye will let the

-the healthcare provider see your bladder more clearly.
-He or she will take X-rays
+healthcare provider see your bladder more clearly.
+He or she will take X-rays of the

-of the bladder.
+bladder.
 Cystography is sometimes combined with other procedures.
-For example,
+For example, cystourethrography

-cystourethrography images the bladder and the urethra.
-The healthcare provider may
+images the bladder and the urethra.
+The healthcare provider may also use fluoroscopy

-also use fluoroscopy to watch how the bladder empties while you urinate (voiding cystourethrography).
+to watch how the bladder empties while you urinate (voiding cystourethrography).
+Cystography

-Cystography may show whether any urine backs up into the kidneys (vesicoureteral reflux).
+may show whether any urine backs up into the kidneys (vesicoureteral reflux).
+Computerized

-Computerized tomography (CT) cystography is sometimes used following trauma or recent
+tomography (CT) cystography is sometimes used following trauma or recent surgery.

 X-rays use a small amount of radiation to create images of your bones and internal